BDChristman/PersonalWebsite/content/authors/admin/_index.md

 ---

-I am an Ecology PhD Candidate in the Biology Department as well as a National Science Foundation Trainee within the Climate Adaptation Science Program at Utah State University.
-Broadly, I am interested in data-driven projects that integrate ecology, modeling, and geospatial analysis.
+I am a Biostatistics and Data Science doctoral student in the School of Population Health at the University of Mississippi Medical Center.
+Broadly, I am interested in developing statistical methodologies for medical applications and identifying/assessing health problems in the Southeastern United States.

-My current research evaluates the impact of anthropogenic disturbances on bumble bee diversity, colony growth, and development both on a state and national scale.
-My goal is to produce research that both informs and helps promote positive conservation and management practices.
+My current research is focused on two different topics, indirect treatment comparison methodology and non-fatal suicidal behaviors among Mississippi adolescents.
+My goal is to produce research that informs pharmaceutical practices and aids in reducing the occurrence of adolescent suicide.